srele96/sk-experiments/cpp/experiments/cpp_python_binding/README.md

 # C++ Python binding

+A C++ to Python binding sample that does whatever the f\*ck it wants.

+# WARNING!
+USING PYTHON VIRTUAL ENVIRONMENT WILL MAKE CMAKE FIND THE PYTHON FROM THE VIRTUAL ENVIRONMENT.
+WHICH MIGHT RESULT IN BUILT LIBRARY `.PYD` REQUIRE INCORRECT PYTHON DLL.

-Absolutely make sure you have only one python on your system otherwise there might be a problem.
+# Absolutely make sure you have only one python on your system otherwise there might be a problem.

 ## Run